Enchantment Lake (A Northwoods Mystery)

 Crown Books for Young Readers

 About The Elephant’s Girl

 An elephant never forgets…but Lexington Willow can’t remember her past.
 When she was a toddler, a tornado swept her away from everyone and everything she knew and landed her near an enclosure in a Nebraska zoo, where an elephant named Nyah protected her from the storm.
-With no trace of her family, Lex grew up at the zoo with her foster father, Roger; her best friend, Fisher; and the wind whispering in … Continue reading
+With no trace of her family, Lex grew up at the zoo with her foster father, Roger; her best friend, Fisher; and the … Continue reading

 A List of Cages